AndyDiCarlo/FantasyLottery/README.md

 - Weighted probability system ensures higher-ranked players are more likely to get better seeds
 - Customizable odds via the ⚙️ Customize Odds editor
 - Animated reveal sequence (seeds revealed 6 → 1 with audio and fullscreen mode)
+- Use [Esc] to exit fullscreen mode of reveal

 ## Usage